 With fewer family resources, their college ambitions are constrained.

 With less access to routine and preventive health care, disadvantaged children have greater absenteeism, and cannot benefit from good schools if they are not present.

 - Only 1 in 10 Black and Hispanic high school graduates are adequately prepared for college.

 - Close behind, only 2 in 10 white students are fully prepared after high school completion.

 We know from our personal experiences that success is still attainable no matter where your starting point may be.

-The South is home to the largest population of uninsured African Americans.
+The South is home to the largest population of uninsured Americans.
 Due to the failure to expand Medicaid, the South is now home to the nation’s sickest people who are left deeply discouraged from seeking the preventative and reparative care they desperately need.
 By supplying families with preventative healthcare supplies, including blood pressure monitors, first aid kits, masks, and pulse oximeters, we bring families one step closer to being in control and aware of their health.

 The pandemic’s negative economic impacts have disproportionately increased the economic insecurity of Black and Hispanic individuals and families, who tend to have fewer financial reserves to buffer against extended periods of job loss or decreased earnings.
 Pretty Big Project alleviates the financial burden of household essentials for families in need by providing vital resources such as diapers, formula, and grocery assistance.